-ILA STANDARD TARGET (3) TARGET (3) ACCEPTABLE (2) PARTS I & II What If Chart Strategy Lessons ILA STANDARDS: 2.1, 2.2, 2.3, 4.1, 4.2 and 4.3 2.1 Demonstrate an understanding of the research and literature that undergirds the reading and writing curriculum instruction for all pre-K-12 students.
+ILA STANDARD TARGET (3) ACCEPTABLE (2) UNACCEPTABLE (0) PARTS I & II What If Chart Strategy Lessons ILA STANDARDS: 2.1, 2.2, 2.3, 4.1, 4.2 and 4.3

+2.1 Demonstrate an understanding of the research and literature that undergirds the reading and writing curriculum instruction for all pre-K-12 students.

 Develop and implement the curriculum that meets the specific needs of students who struggle with reading and writing.

 Support teachers and other school professionals in the design, implementation, and assessment of reading and writing strategies for students of diverse backgrounds, especially those who struggle with reading and writing.

 Candidate exhibits a defined and clear understanding of the assignments.
 What IF Chart, Strategy Lessons, and Professional Development Workshops provide impressive and detailed evidence of candidate's knowledge and ability to develop and implement a curriculum that uses a wide range of instructional practices addressing a critical focus area in reading and writing for intended age group or grade level, particularly those who struggle with reading and writing.

-Candidate demonstrates strong ability to model, coach and support classroom teachers, other school professionals, and parents in using some of these approaches, including technology-based practices. the assis Strategy Develop accepta knowled implem wide rar address reading group of those w writing.
-Candida model, teachers and para approace ate exhibits understanding of symments.
-What IF Chart, by Lessons, and Professional pment Workshops provide able evidence of candidate's dge and ability to develop and aent a curriculum that uses a mage of instructional practices sing a critical focus area in and writing for intended age or grade level, particularly who struggle with reading and the ate demonstrates ability to coach and support classroom s, other school professionals, rents in using some of these ches, including technology-rractices. assignn Lessons Develop of cand develop that use practice area in age gro those w writing.
-Candidand sup school j using so ate lacks understanding of the ments.
-What IF Chart, Strategy is, and Professional oment Workshops lack evidence idate's knowledge and ability to and implement a curriculum is a wide range of instructional is addressing a critical focus reading and writing for intended up or grade level, particularly the struggle with reading and ate lacks ability to model, coach port classroom teachers, other professionals, and parents in ome of these approaches, are technology-based practices.
+Candidate demonstrates strong ability to model, coach and support classroom teachers, other school professionals, and parents in using some of these approaches, including technology-based practices.
+Candidate exhibits understanding of the assignments.
+What IF Chart, Strategy Lessons, and Professional Development Workshops provide acceptable evidence of candidate's knowledge and ability to develop and implement a curriculum that uses a wide range of instructional practices addressing a critical focus area in reading and writing for intended age group or grade level, particularly those who struggle with reading and writing.

+Candidate demonstrates ability to model, coach and support classroom teachers, other school professionals, and parents in using some of these approaches, including technologybased practices.
+Candidate lacks understanding of the assignments.
+What IF Chart, Strategy Lessons, and Professional Development Workshops lack evidence of candidate's knowledge and ability to develop and implement a curriculum that uses a wide range of instructional practices addressing a critical focus area in reading and writing for intended age group or grade level, particularly those who struggle with reading and writing.

+Candidate lacks ability to model, coach and support classroom teachers, other school professionals, and parents in using some of these approaches, including technology-based practices.